A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Motivations, Models and Preliminaries

 \subsubsection{Local Differential Privacy}

-During the learning process, the agents need to communicate with each other for information exchanging, which entails a high demand on privacy preservation.
-In this paper, we leverage the notion of \emph{Local Differential Privacy} (LDP) for the purpose of preserving privacy. \begin{definition}[Local Differential Privacy] Let $\varepsilon$ be a positive real number and $\mathcal F$ be a randomized algorithm which takes a user's private data set $\mathcal D$ as input.
+In this paper, we leverage the notion of \emph{Local Differential Privacy} (LDP) for the purpose of privacy preserving. \begin{definition}[Local Differential Privacy \cite{Kasiviswanathan-JOC11,DuchiJW-FOCS13}] Let $\varepsilon$ be a positive real number and $\mathcal F$ be a randomized algorithm which takes a user's private data set $\mathcal D$ as input.
 Let $\mathsf{im}\mathcal D$ be the image of the algorithm $\mathcal F$.
 The algorithm $\mathcal F$ is said to be able to deliver $\varepsilon$-differential privacy, if for any pair of the user's possible private data $x, x'\in \mathcal D$ and any subset $\mathcal K$ of $\mathsf{im}\mathcal D$,

 \end{definition}

 $\varepsilon$ is the so-called \textit{privacy budget}, which specifies the privacy loss which we can afford.
 Specifically, we have to allow more loss of privacy with a higher privacy budget.
 Especially, when $\epsilon=\infty$, the randomized algorithm cannot offer any privacy preservation.